Feminism: The Essential Historical Writings

 Feminism: The Essential Historical Writings is an anthology edited with an introduction and commentaries by Miriam Schneir.
 It was originally published in 1972 and re-published in 1994 by Vintage Books.
-The book is in print and can be ordered online through Amazon or Indigo.
-It comprises essays, fiction, memoirs, and letters by what Schneir labels the major feminist writers.
+It consists of essays, fiction, memoirs, and letters by what Schneir labels the major feminist writers.
 The content included ranges from 1776 to 1929 and focuses on topics of civil rights and emancipation.
 The book has had an influence on education, being used as a resource in women's studies classes.
 Various scholars have given both positive and negative reviews of this book.
+It remains in print to this day.